blahosyl/spicy/README.md

 ##### RecipeAttribute and Attribute models

-These models were added to the intial desgin in order to enable more filtering and more precise tagging of recipes.
+These models were added to the initial design in order to enable more filtering and more precise tagging of recipes.
 Their implementation parallels IngredientQuantity and Ingredient:
 RecipeAttribute acts as an intermediary between the Recipe and Attribute models.

-Using this design as oppsed to a ManyToManyField relation between Recipe and Attribute enables setting up a better control of the scope of permissions for staff users.
+Using this design as opposed to a ManyToManyField relation between Recipe and Attribute enables setting up a better control of the scope of permissions for staff users.

 ##### Profile model